Culture and Heritage in Dalarna – travel to Dalarna and tag culture experiences.

 Ice hockey is more than a sport in this part of Sweden.
 It is a life style.
 Get to know some of the clubs, as many of them offer summer schools for active players.

 Another tradition is Vasaloppet, an annual cross-country skiing race of 90 km.
 It commemorates the escape, on skis, of Gustav Ericson (who became King Gustav Vasa) from Danish troops in 1520.

 Agriculture is not easy in this part of the world.
-Despite harsh conditions, it is always possible to find foods produced by local farmers in supermarkets, restaurants and farmers´markets.
-Click the link for information on locally produced foods.
+Despite harsh conditions, it is always possible to find local food produced by local farmers in restaurants and farmers´markets (Reko-ringen).
 Also check out the summer grazing farms, situated in stunning nature.
 The locals pick mushroom and berried in the vast forests and the local dishes.
 Thanks to the Allemansrätt you are free to roam the forests.
 Always respecting the nature and the landowners of course.

 Dalarna is a great place to find Husmanskost and quirky accommodation.
 A great place to stop is at the market place Knekten in Rättvik.
 The Nostalgia Heritage museum (for open hours see above link to Minnesmaskinen) and the restaurant serving Swedish traditional dishes Glimrande Lyktan.
 For great traditional bread try out the delicious bread from Snitths Hantverksbageri in the village of Furudal or Rättviks Tunnbrödsbageri o Handelsbod AB for freshly baked traditional Swedish flatbread.